 The phenomenal Chichén Itzá is a vast complex that holds a bundle of imposing structures, with the magnificent El Castillo pyramid as one of the main reasons travellers flock to Mexico.

-The Mayan people were extremely diligent when it came to mathematics and astronomy, which clearly reflects in the consciously designed structures you’ll see at Chichén Itzá today.
+The Mayan people were extremely diligent when it came to mathematics and astronomy, which clearly reflected in the consciously designed structures you’ll see at Chichén Itzá today.

 Now you’re reading this Tulum guide, I assume you most likely have a wonderful trip to Tulum planned.
 If that’s the case, I highly recommend you visit the ruins of Chichén Itzá too.